Microsoft-Web/NodeCamp/Presentation/BuildingTheBackend/BuildingTheBackend/Demo.md

 	_Setting up the Environment Variables_

-1. Run the application from Visual Studio and send a couple of messages.
+1. Run the application from Visual Studio and send a few messages.

-1. Restart the application and show how the messages sent before are retrieved from the DocumentDB account.
+1. Restart the application and show how the messages you sent are retrieved from the DocumentDB account.

 	![Retrieving messages from DocumentDB](images/retrieving-messages-from-documentdb.png?raw=true "Retrieving messages from DocumentDB")